DekaRelay/Lidar-sensor/README.md

   - Interfacing between Codewarrior and Python

 ## HIGH LEVEL CODE INFORMATION:
-## LiDAR & Servometer Operation
+## LiDAR & Servomotor Operation
-Servometer operation is controlled by sending a 20 ms PWM signal to pins 5 & 7 of Port T. The sub-functions 'horizontalShift' and 'verticalShift' control these actions by taking the position as an angular position, in degrees, which is then converted into a duty cycle ON period that can replicate the angle in the servomotor.
+Servomotor operation is controlled by sending a 20 ms PWM signal to pins 5 & 7 of Port T. The sub-functions 'horizontalShift' and 'verticalShift' control these actions by taking the position as an angular position, in degrees, which is then converted into a duty cycle ON period that can replicate the angle in the servomotor.